percona/proxysql-admin-tool/README.md

 User 'monitor'@'127.%' has been added with USAGE privilege

-Configuring Cluster application user to connect through ProxySQL Enter Cluster application username : pxc_test_user Enter Cluster application user password:
+Configuring the Percona XtraDB Cluster application user to connect through ProxySQL Enter Percona XtraDB Cluster application username : pxc_user_test Enter Percona XtraDB Cluster application user password:

-Cluster application user 'pxc_test_user'@'127.%' has been added with ALL privileges, this user is only created for testing purpose
+Percona XtraDB Cluster application user 'pxc_user_test'@'127.%' has been added with ALL privileges, this user is created for testing purposes

-Adding the Cluster server nodes to ProxySQL
-You have not given writer node info through command line/config-file.
-Please enter writer-node info (eg : 127.0.0.1:3306): 127.0.0.1:25100
+Adding the Percona XtraDB Cluster server nodes to ProxySQL You have not given the writer node info through the command line or in the config-file.
+Please enter the writer-node info (eg : 127.0.0.1:3306): 127.0.0.1:25000

 ProxySQL configuration completed!

-ProxySQL has been successfully configured to use with Cluster
+ProxySQL has been successfully configured to use with Percona XtraDB Cluster

-You can use following login credentials to connect your application through ProxySQL
+You can use the following login credentials to connect your application through ProxySQL

-mysql --user=pxc_test_user --password=#435testSsdd  --host=127.0.0.1 --port=6033 --protocol=tcp
+mysql --user=pxc_user_test --password=55@#@#DSW  --host=127.0.0.1 --port=6033 --protocol=tcp

 $
 ```